Torg: Torg: Eternity

 When West End Games ceased operations in July 2010, Torg was sold to a German game company, Ulisses Spiele.
 The July 31, 2014, email newsletter from DriveThruRPG announced that Ulisses Spiele were planning new Torg titles for 2015.
 Meanwhile, the company had made most of the back catalog available for purchase as PDF downloads in their webstore, aside from the original boxed set.

 In 2016 Ulisses Spiele announced that new edition would be released in 2017 under the title, Torg: Eternity.

 Ulisses Spiele started a Kickstarter on May 31, 2017, for the new edition of Torg, named "Torg Eternity".
 The Kickstarter succeeded, generating $355,992 against a goal of $8,000.

+Ulisses Spiele continued to run Kickstarters for the release of additional sourcebooks.
 Early setting changes included the renaming of Nippon Tech to Pan-Pacifica, and Tharkold's permanent arrival in Russia as part of the original invasion of the cosm.

 Sourcebooks

 The following core sourcebooks have been produced to date.